-- review the audit plan for the coming year with the external auditors and with management; - review with management and the external auditors any proposed changes in major accounting policies, the presentation and impact of significant risks and uncertainties, and key estimates and judgements of management that may be material to financial reporting; - question management and the external auditors regarding significant financial reporting issues during the Fiscal period and the method of a resolution; - review any problems experienced by the external auditors in performing the audit, including any restrictions imposed by management or significant accounting issues in which there was a disagreement with management; - review audited annual financial statements and quarterly financial statements with management and the external auditors (including disclosures under "Management Discussion & Analysis"), in conjunction with the report of the external auditors, and obtain explanation from management of all significant variances between comparative reporting periods; - review the auditors' report to management, containing recommendations of the external auditors', and management's response and subsequent remedy of any identified weaknesses; and - confirm with the external auditors, grants and payouts made, from time to time, under the Corporation's Long Term Incentive Plan, including those made to the senior officers. - d) Risk Management and Controls - review hedging strategies, policies, objectives and controls; - review, not less than quarterly, a mark to market assessment of the Corporation's hedge positions and counter party credit risk and exposure; - review adequacy of insurance coverage, outstanding or pending claims and premium costs; - review loss prevention policies and programs in the context of competitive and operational consideration; and - annually review authority limits for capital expenditures sales and purchases.
+- 5.3.1 review the audit plan for the coming year with the external auditors and with management; - 5.3.2 review with management and the external auditors any proposed changes in major accounting policies, the presentation and impact of significant risks and uncertainties, and key estimates and judgements of management that may be material to financial reporting; - 5.3.3 question management and the external auditors regarding significant financial reporting issues during the Fiscal period and the method of a resolution; - 5.3.4 review any problems experienced by the external auditors in performing the audit, including any restrictions imposed by management or significant accounting issues in which there was a disagreement with management; - 5.3.5 review audited annual financial statements and quarterly financial statements with management and the external auditors (including disclosures under "Management Discussion & Analysis"), in conjunction with the report of the external auditors, and obtain explanation from management of all significant variances between comparative reporting periods; - 5.3.6 review the auditors' report to management, containing recommendations of the external auditors', and management's response and subsequent remedy of any identified weaknesses; and

+5.4 Risk Management and Controls

+- 5.4.1 review hedging strategies, policies, objectives and controls; - 5.4.2 review, not less than quarterly, a mark to market assessment of the Company's hedge positions and counter party credit risk and exposure; - 5.4.3 review adequacy of insurance coverage, outstanding or pending claims and premium costs; - 5.4.4 review loss prevention policies and programs in the context of competitive and operational consideration; and - 5.4.5 annually review authority limits for capital expenditures sales and purchases.

-5. Other Duties and Responsibilities
+6.0 Other Duties and Responsibilities

-- The responsibilities, practices and duties of the Audit Committee outlined herein are not intended to be comprehensive.
-The Board may, from time to time, charge the Audit Committee with the responsibility of reviewing items of a financial or control nature, of a risk management nature and of a reserves nature, and; - The Audit Committee shall periodically report to the Board the results of reviews undertaken and any associated recommendations.
+- 6.1 The responsibilities, practices and duties of the Committee outlined herein are not intended to be comprehensive.
+The Board may, from time to time, charge the Committee with the responsibility of reviewing items of a financial or control nature, of a risk management nature and of a reserves nature; and - 6.2 The Committee shall periodically report to the Board the results of reviews undertaken and any associated recommendations.